 Uninsured Motorist Benefits in Michigan

-In this video, Grand Rapids personal injury lawyer Tom Sinas details how uninsured motorist coverage works.
+In this video, Grand Rapids personal injury lawyer Tom Sinas further explains how uninsured motorist coverage works.